Culture of Haiti: Cuisine

 The French influences in Haiti are present in their cuisine, but more so it is representative of their location in the Caribbean.
 They do however have their own flavor as a result of the lack of Spanish influence on their island compared to others in the Caribbean.
 The cooking style used in Haiti is predominately Creole and includes heavy use of pepper in the majority of their dishes.
 A main staple in Haiti Is starch, and many of their dishes include potatoes, rice, corn, beans, and plantains.

 There is also a strong presence of tropical fruits in their cuisine due to their ability to grow in the tropical climate.
 This includes pineapples, coconuts, mangoes, and other fruits that are used for many dishes and beverages.
 Food also has importance in religious and status-symbol type forms.
 Foods that are considered delicacies in Haiti include French inspired cheeses and meats and are a symbol of money and power.
 Typically these types of meals are only served in the richest part of Haiti, namely in the capital of Port-au-Prince.
-As Far as Religious meals go, the Catholics in Haiti typically enjoy more elaborate meals during Christmas Eve.
+As far as religious meals go, the Catholics in Haiti typically enjoy more elaborate meals during Christmas Eve.

 Fashion

+Haiti has the potential to become the fashion capital of the Caribbean due to its recent contributions and success in the industry.
+Haiti's culture is woven in its use of fabrics and forms of garments, which differs from many other countries, giving more focus towards color and volume with many ruffles which makes it unique; gradually making a name for itself in the fashion industry for its creativity, diversity and sustainability incorporating environmental-friendly processes in its materials, which has led to a rise in aspiring Haitian fashion designers throughout the country.

-In Haiti, there is a variety of fashion ranging from the more traditional attire to the day to day clothing.
-The traditional female attire consist of Quadrille or Karabela dress.
-The dresses are made of sturdy material and mainly come in the colors blue and red.
-"This dress is almost always made of an off-the-shoulder top or bodice with a full, matching skirt...embellished with additional ruffles, lace, or ric rac to add color and visual interest."
-An accessory that is worn more in the rural areas, but for both traditional and day to day, is a head scarf or turban.
+In Haiti, there is a variety of fashion ranging from the more traditional attire to the day-to-day clothing.
+The traditional female attire consist of Quadrille (or Karabela) dress.
+The dresses are made of a sturdy material that mainly comes in blue and red, which is usually made from an off-the-shoulder top or bodice with a full matching skirt that is embellished with additional ruffles, lace, or rickrack to add color and visual appeal.
+A head-scarf or turban can also be worn especially in the more rural areas of Haiti for both traditional and day-to-day use.
 The traditional male attire consists of a wedding shirt (guayabera) made of lightweight fabrics and are worn untucked with a jacket of any color on top.

+Haiti's textile industry and its moniker ‘Made In Haiti’ has been long-established in being a key export for the country which has focused on low-end commodity apparel through the use of its low-wage sweatshops that have sewed for some of the biggest American apparel brands such as American Eagle Outfitters, Calvin Klein, DKNY, Hanes, Levi Strauss & Co., Nordstrom and Ralph Lauren.